 Fentanyl is also often mixed in to whatever concoction is headed to the streets before it ends up in a dealer’s hands.
 Therefore, users nor sellers have any clue if fentanyl is laced into their product.
 This also means that demand for fentanyl is not the cause of its rise in popularity.

 “Fentanyl is rarely sold as fentanyl,” said the paper’s first author, Sarah Mars, PhD, a researcher in the Department of Family and Community Medicine at UCSF.
 “The dealers selling fentanyl directly to the users often don’t know what’s in it.
 Not only is this particularly dangerous, but it also means penalizing low level dealers isn’t going to make any difference in the fentanyl poisoning epidemic.”
+The rise of fentanyl linked to drug wholesalers, report finds

 By using data from the United Nations’ opium production log, data pertaining to price and purity of heroin from the U.S. Drug Enforcement Administration, and results from their own study, Heroin in Transition, during which the UC San Francisco team interviewed drug users and dealers about their experiences with fentanyl, researchers further proved that the increase of fentanyl use is due to wholesalers and not demand from users.